Every year, ACM@UVa runs the largest High School Programming Contest (HSPC) in the mid-Atlantic region, and one of the largest in the country.

 We know that the cost of attendance for our competition may be prohibitive for some schools.
 If your school is interested in participating but is prevented by the cost, please let our HSPC Contest Chair know by email at email@example.com.
 We hope to be able to find sponsors to support a limited number of teams to attend this year's competition.

-The 2016 competition schedule has been finalized, and is largely the same as the 2015 schedule.
+The 2017 competition schedule has not been finalized, but we expect it to be similar to last year's schedule, which is shown below.
 Note that this year, HSPC is not being held on the same day as the Engineering Open House.

 Directions and Parking